mallocator/gulp-international/readme.md

 Type: boolean
 Default: ```true```

-This enables warning to be printed out if any tokens are missing.
+This enables warnings to be printed out if any tokens are missing.

 ### cache